Monday, April 26, 2010

 Nochlin writes: "It is certainly not realistic to hope that a majority of men in the arts or in any other field will soon see the light and find that it is in their own self-interest to grant complete equality to women, as some feminists optimistically assert or to maintain that they are diminished by denying themselves access to traditionally feminine realms and emotional reactions."

-by Barbara A. MacAdam of ArtNews and was asked:
+In Feb 2007 she was interviewed by by Barbara A. MacAdam of ArtNews and was asked:

 Where do you believe feminism stands today?